Hammerspoon/hammerspoon.github.io/getting-started.md

 ### <a name="helloworld"></a>Hello World

-All good programming tutorials start with a Hello World example of some kind, so we'll use Hammerspoon's ability to bind keyboard hotkeys to demonstrate saying Hello World with a simple notification.
+All good programming tutorials start with a Hello World example of some kind, so we will use Hammerspoon's ability to bind keyboard hotkeys to demonstrate saying Hello World with a simple notification.

 In your `init.lua` place the following: